 Today I have another frugal literacy tool for you to make when working on identifying certain sounds in words with your children: missing letters clip sticks!

 These clip sticks are great because you can adapt it to whatever you need at that point in time.
 We are working on vowel sounds and identifying it as a medial sound, which is very tricky for some kids.
 But, you can make sticks that are missing initial sounds, or final sounds, or even blends, digraphs etc. the possibilities are endless!
+PS: also check out this fun DIGITAL Resource on missing letters!

 What you need: